gitname/react-gh-pages/README.md

 At this point, the local repository has a "remote" whose URL points to the GitHub repository you created in Step 1.

-### 7. Deploy the React app to GitHub Pages
+### 7. Push the React app to the GitHub repository

-1. Deploy the React app to GitHub Pages
+1. Push the React app to the GitHub repository

     ```shell
     $ npm run deploy